urcsc174/2018-spring-csc174/inclass01-introduction-to-slack/instructions.md

 - [ ] A digital photo of yourself (or a photo that represents something you like)
 - [ ] At least 1,000 words about the following
   - Job(s) you've held, if any (can be anything: work-study; internships; co-ops; et cetera)
-  - Courses you're taking or have taken
+  - Courses you're taking or have taken ...or pretty much anything about your academic career
   - Other things about you (or information about your country/area of origin; or anything else you would like to share)